The Question, can you weld aluminum to steel?

 However, welding rods have a higher melting point than blazing rods.

-How to weld steel to aluminum with coating
+How to weld steel to aluminum with a coating

 The idea is to create an aluminum alloy using the steel base metal.
 The resultant metal is then welded onto the aluminum part.